randymay/centaur/README.md

 Centaur - Google App Engine Simplified
 =======

-Centaur is a lightweight Java library which simplifies the popular features of Google App Engine such as storing and retrieving items from DataStore, and sending Email.
+Centaur is a lightweight Java library which simplifies the popular features of Google App Engine such as storing and retrieving items from DataStore and Memcache.
+Also included is a simplified API for sending Email using Google App Engine.

 Naming